Trekkin Weka

 Day 61, 22 June: Second Night Above 10 000 ft

 Today I covered 12.8 miles, 20.7 km.
-The trail traverses the mountainside high above the meadows from yesterday, before dropping into a canyon to cross onto another mountain ridge.
-The trail quickly climbs back to 10 689 ft, 3258 m, where I made camp for the night.
+The trail traversed the mountainside high above the meadows from yesterday, before dropping into a canyon to cross onto another mountain ridge.
+The trail quickly climbed back to 10 689 ft, 3258 m, where I made camp for the night.

 The Sierra is beginning to live up to it’s reputation here